Are you a tourism professional seeking great gastronomic experiences for your clients?

-The Heraklion region in Crete boasts a rich cultural heritage that spans from antiquity and the Byzantine era to modern history, featuring numerous monuments and traditions.
-As a cultural crossroads, it is home to significant archaeological and historical sites, including the Minoan palaces of Knossos, Phaistos, and Malia, along with Heraklion’s Koules Castle and Venetian walls.
+The region of Heraklion in Crete boasts a rich cultural heritage spanning antiquity, the Byzantine era, and modern history, featuring numerous monuments and traditions.
+As a cultural crossroads, it is home to significant archaeological and historical sites, including the Minoan palaces of Knossos, Phaistos, and Malia, as well as Heraklion’s Koules Castle and Venetian walls.

-This region is a premier cultural destination, with museums showcasing its history and art.
-Additionally, Heraklion offers breathtaking natural landscapes, including gorges, beaches, and traditional villages that preserve local customs and culinary traditions.
+The region of Heraklion is a premier cultural destination, with museums showcasing its history and art.
+Additionally, it offers breathtaking natural landscapes, including gorges, beaches, and traditional villages that preserve local customs and culinary traditions.

-Heraklion city was known during the Byzantine period as Castro.
+Heraklion city, the capital of the Region of Heraklion, was known during the Byzantine period as Castro.
 It was a small, walled town.
 Arab Saracens occupied Crete in 823 AD and chose Heraklion as their capital.
 The city attained great prosperity; however, the port became a warehouse for pirate booty and a centre for hostage trading.
 The Byzantines retook Crete in 961 AD.
-In the 13th century, Heraklion came under Venetian rule.
+In the 13th century, it came under Venetian rule.
 Maintaining it as the island’s capital, they surrounded it with a large wall, making it the strongest fortress in the Eastern Mediterranean.
 The largest portion of the walls still stands today.

 1. Cretan Meze (Small Plates)